Introduction

 Steps:

-- Apply an even coat of primer to the sanded surface.
+- Evenly apply a coat of primer to the sanded surface.

-Though not always necessary, priming provides an additional layer that ensures better paint bonding and durability.
+While not always necessary, priming offers an extra layer that promotes better paint bonding and durability.

 Step 2: Selecting the Right Paint for Cellular PVC Trim